Aliases for TYR Gene

 GeneCards Summary for TYR Gene

 TYR (Tyrosinase) is a Protein Coding gene.
-Diseases associated with TYR include albinism, oculocutaneous, type ia and albinism, oculocutaneous, type ib.
-Among its related pathways are Metabolism and Glucose / Energy Metabolism.
-GO annotations related to this gene include protein homodimerization activity and copper ion binding.
+Diseases associated with TYR include minimal pigment oculocutaneous albinism type 1 and temperature-sensitive oculocutaneous albinism type 1.
+Among its related pathways are Metabolism and CDK-mediated phosphorylation and removal of Cdc6.
+GO annotations related to this gene include protein homodimerization activity and oxidoreductase activity.
 An important paralog of this gene is DCT.

 UniProtKB/Swiss-Prot for TYR Gene